 Thus, B is correct.

-During a Sprint Retrospective, for what is the Scrum Master responsible?
-(Choose the best answer)
+The purpose of a Sprint Retrospective is for the Scrum Team to: (Choose the best answer)